 Give It Some Air

-You can follow these steps to give the mattress some breathing space:
+You can follow these steps to air out your mattress properly:

-2. Place the mattress in a ventilated room and open the windows to increase airflow.
+• Place the mattress in a well-ventilated room and open windows to improve airflow.

-3. Turn on any ceiling or floor standing fans and direct them at the mattress.
+• Turn on ceiling or standing fans and direct them toward the mattress to speed up the process.

 Use Pressure

-2. Place the mattress in a well-ventilated space.
+• Place the mattress in a well-ventilated room so any initial odors can dissipate.

 Use Heat

-• Lie an electric blanket across the mattress
+• Place an electric blanket on the mattress for a short time before use

 Check the Base

-Sometimes your new mattress feels extra uncomfortable because it is on an unsuitable base.
+Sometimes a new mattress feels uncomfortable not because of the mattress itself, but because it’s placed on an unsuitable base.

 Adjust the Break in Process for Your Mattress